A Retrofit Sensing Strategy for Soft Fluidic Robots

 \subsubsection{Closed-loop control with fluidic sensing}

-Finally, we demonstrate that the fluidic sensing strategy is robust for closed-loop control in two applications: size sorting and tomato picking.
+With the insights gained on sensing performance, we finally demonstrate that the fluidic sensing strategy is robust for closed-loop control in three applications: size sorting, tomato picking and ripeness detection.
 In the first closed-loop control experiment (Fig.~\ref{Fig4}a-b and Supplementary Video 4), we used a modified insertion sort algorithm which inserts cylinders of different diameters one by one at the correct position in a sorted array based on the fluidic sensing feedback.
 Every time a new object is gripped, its size is measured via the feedback pressure in the gripper that is averaged over a fixed time window (red band in Fig.~\ref{Fig4}b) after actuation.
 When the feedback pressure is smaller than the pressures in the sorted array, the robotic arm directly moves the new object to the end of the queue, e.g., the first and last actuation cycles in Fig.~\ref{Fig4}b.
 Otherwise, the robotic arm moves objects in the sorted array to make the correct position available for the new object, e.g., the third and sixth actuation cycles in Fig.~\ref{Fig4}b.
 The closed-loop control makes it possible to successfully sort the four cylindrical objects with random input order (Fig.~\ref{FigS_sorting_1234}, Fig.~\ref{FigS_sorting_4321}, Fig.~\ref{FigS_sorting_4123} and Supplementary Video 4).
 The fluidic sensing strategy also works for sorting random objects with irregular shape (Fig.~\ref{FigS_sorting_random1}, Fig.~\ref{FigS_sorting_random2} and Supplementary Video 4).
 Note that no calibration curve is needed here since the comparison between the equilibrium pressure values is sufficient for sorting.